casper-hansen/pmc-python/sample_output.md

 ## Verification of predicted operons by RT-PCR

 Four predicted operons were chosen for validation by RT-PCR (Figure 2).
 Given that genes in an operon are expressed to a single mRNA molecule, reverse transcriptase was used to synthesize first-strand cDNA that was subsequently used as template for PCR.
 Products were analyzed from the beginning, middle, and end of a multi-gene cluster, so as to define where the multi-gene cluster transcript starts and ends.
 For the operons, YPO1994-1996 (Figure 2a), katY-cybC-cybB (Figure 2b), and YPO1087-1088 (Figure 2c) analyzed, there was perfect consistency with the above in silico prediction.
 Microarray analysis showed that YPO0881 and YPO0882 were co-expressed, but due to low-quality data it failed to provide the expression data of their downstream genes, YPO0883 and YPO0884.
 RT-PCR demonstrated that all these four genes were expressed as a single mRNA molecule (Figure 2d), and thus they constituted an operon.

 **Figure 2:** *RT-PCR analysis of potential operons.
 Shown is the electrophoresis image of an RT-PCR product with the relative location of the expected size.
 Total RNA was used to synthesize cDNA in the presence or absence of reverse transcriptase, and the resulting cDNA samples subsequently used for RT-PCR templates, are indicated as "cDNA" or "RNA", respectively.
 Genomic DNA was used as a template, and is indicated as "DNA" for control PCR.
 "Marker" represents a DNA size marker (900, 700, 500, 300 and 100 bp from top to bottom).*

 This analysis predicted a total of 39 operons in Y. pestis.
 The advantage of our strategy is that a high accuracy rate would be achieved by integrating microarray experimental data with genomic information.
 Although there are many bioinformatics tools available for predicting operons, results presented here demonstrated a new reliable strategy for operon prediction and verification, which will be helpful for functional studies.

-However, only a small number of operons could be predicted, due to the fact i) that only stress-responsive genes were included for this analysis, and ii) that a lot of contiguous gene pairs passed the criteria, but incomplete array data made it difficult to define the border of their primary mRNA transcripts (for example, the extension of a predicted operon, YPO0881-0882 to YPO0881-0884, was demonstrated by RT-PCR as shown in Figure 2d)
+However, only a small number of operons could be predicted, due to the fact i) that only stress-responsive genes were included for this analysis, and ii) that a lot of contiguous gene pairs passed the criteria, but incomplete array data made it difficult to define the border of their primary mRNA transcripts (for example, the extension of a predicted operon, YPO0881-0882 to YPO0881-0884, was demonstrated by RT-PCR as shown in Figure 2d) According to the microarray data, genes tested in operon validation were significantly regulated under the growth temperatures of 26°C, 37°C and 45°C. Therefore, RNA was extracted from cells grown at these three temperatures, as done in microarray experiments.
+Primer pairs were designed for each adjacent gene studied, such that a PCR amplicon across the intergenic region of the two genes would be produced when genomic DNA was used as template (see Additional File 3). cDNA was prepared by reverse transcription with 5 μg of RNA, 200 U of Superscript II Reverse Transcriptase (Invitrogen, Carlsbad, CA) and 3 μg of random hexamer primers.
+A sample of the resulting cDNA (5 μl) was used for PCR amplification.
+PCR products were analyzed by agarose gel electrophoresis.
+To ensure that there was no contamination of genomic DNA, negative controls were performed using RT products with no addition of reverse transcriptase.
+Reactions containing primer pairs without cDNA template were also included as blank controls.

 ## Functional inference of clustering, uncharacterized genes

 Clustering microarray expression data can be viewed as a data reduction process, in that observations of gene expression in each cluster can be over-represented (Figure 3).
 This process provides much greater insight into functional classes of co-expressed genes, since genes that are functionally related should be co-regulated and consequently should show similar expression profiles [34,35].
 Thus, clustering genes with similar expression patterns can potentially be utilized to predict the functions of gene products with unknown functions, and to identify sets of genes that are co-expressed and may play the same roles in different cell cycles.
 We analyzed the expression data with unsupervised algorithms and identified four clusters of co-expressed genes that were associated with ribosome biosynthesis, iron/heme assimilation, and sulfur and energy metabolism.
 The possible roles of uncharacterized genes may be inferred by referencing other members in each cluster.

 **Figure 3:** *Schematic representation of the clustered microarray data.
 Columns from left to right represent the different microarray experiments from up to down shown in Table 4, while rows from up to down represent genes and their corresponding gene names were listed in the order (left to right and up to down).
 The black vertical lines are used to define the range of clusters of co-expressed genes.
 Red represents up-regulation and green represents down-regulation of the corresponding genes.*